Kung Fu Panda: Secrets of the Masters: Plot

 To encourage them to change their ways, Oogway secretly leads the trio on an extremely dangerous path across the Bridge of Mists, and forces them to cooperate so they all can safely pass, to illustrate his point of selflessness.
 However, when the trio finally learns that Oogway's metaphorical promise of riches actually meant "emotional riches", their protests accidentally get them trapped on a river of lava.
 Oogway manages to get them to safe ground, but he falls over a lava fall, leaving them with only the advice, "Remember the path", to guide them.

 Dispirited by their loss, the trio try to find their way home.
 However, they encounter a rabbit village devastated by the Wu Sisters, and its citizens desperately try to hire them for protection.
 Moved by the villagers' plight, the trio decline the fee and resolve to stop the Wu Sisters, for the sake of a higher ideal.

 The trio interrupt the Wu Sister's summit, and reveal that they are doing this purely for honor, which intimidates the various visiting gangs to retreat, while the Wu Sisters fight alone.
 Although the Wu Sisters prove too much to fight individually, Rhino, Ox and Croc manage to combine their talents to defeat them in a coordinated attack.
-At the moment of their victory, Oogway, who somehow survived, reappears, having captured the rest of the gangs, and praising his fellows for being worthy warriors who have found a higher purpose.
+At the moment of their victory, Oogway, who somehow survived, reappears, captures the rest of the gangs, and praises the trio for being worthy warriors who have found a higher purpose.

 The scene returns to the exhibit in the morning, where Po concludes the story of how the new masters formed the Masters' Council in Gongmen City until Master Shifu discovers them.
 Although not furious, he still sets Po to work to repair the roof he damaged breaking in, before the exhibit opens in twenty minutes.
 Po accidentally locks himself in a sarcophagus that once served as Su Wu's prison cell, but he decides to take a power nap instead, leaving the roof unfixed.